DinoChiesa/Apigee-JWT-with-JWKS/README.md

 node ./provisionNewKeyPair.js -n -v -o $ORG -e $ENV
 ```

+This will update the KVM that stores the "currentKid" to point to the new public
+key and new private key.
+It also updates the JWKS content in the KVM.

 Subsequent requests for a token (step 4) will use the new key pair.
 and verification (step 5) will continue to work as before, using the new key.
-Keep in mind the current key and JWKS is cached in the Apigee gateway,
+Keep in mind the data for the current key and JWKS is cached in the Apigee gateway,
 for 180s.